Steve Elias, MD, FACS, FACPh

 Named One of US News and World Report's 'Top Doctors'

-Steve Elias MD FACS FACPh is the Director of The Centers for Vein Disease at Manhattan's Columbia University Medical Center and at Englewood Hospital and Medical Center in New Jersey.
-His academic appointments include Associate Professor of Clinical Surgery at Columbia University Medical Center.
+Steve Elias MD FACS FACPh, is the Director of Englewood Hospital’s Vein Center.
 Dr. Steve Elias was recently named by VEIN Magazine as one of the 25 most influential professionals in vein care worldwide and voted “Best Doctor” in 2009 and 2010 by New York Magazine.
 He has been named by Castle Conolly as Top Doctor in the New York Metropolitan Area for the last 8 years.

 In this video entitled,"Dr. Steve Elias, Director, Columbia University Division of Vascular Surgery Vein Programs," Dr. Steve Elias discusses the formation of the Columbia Vein Programs, the different types of treatments used, such as Closure, ClariVein and ELVT, how minimally invasive techniques have changed the vein procedures, as well as what patients should expect after treatment.